 Your SEO strategy should not stop at just increasing your site’s visibility in search results.
 Your goal should be to rank higher on organic search results pages (SERPs) so that people find your content and ultimately find you.
 Organic results pages (SERPs) are the first and foremost pages that appear when a person types “SEO” into the search bar on a computer.

 They are the pages shown when a person searches for your brand name, a term that they type into the search bar in their head first.
-If you want people to find you, you need to put a little effort into your organic results page.
-This means you need to place a link at the top of your SERP or use a featured snippet.
+If you want people to find you, you need to invest effort and potentially even a reasonable link building price into your organic results page, focusing particularly on backlink strategies.

 5. How to Achieve SEO Content Success